Persistence In Prayer – Birthing Spiritual Promises

 Introduction: Persistence in prayer

-The Bible introduces many figures whose lives serve as examples of faith, perseverance, and reliance on God.
+The Bible contains many figures whose lives serve as examples of faith, perseverance, and persistence in prayer.
 Judges 13 introduces Samson as a child of promise—his birth was foretold by an angel to his mother.

 On the other hand, 1 Samuel 1:1-3 introduces Samuel as a child of prayer, born from his mother Hannah’s fervent petitions to God.